makerdao/community/governance/polls/SparkLend Ethereum - Increase Morpho DAI Vault Supply Caps - May 27, 2024.md

 ## Review

-The community can vote in this poll to express support or opposition to the following changes to SparkLend on Ethereum:
+The community can vote in this poll to express support or opposition to the following changes to the [Morpho Spark DAI vault](https://morpho.blockanalitica.com/metamorpho/vaults/0x73e65dbd630f90604062f6e02fab9138e713edd9):

 - Increasing the supply cap of the sUSDe 91.5% LLTV pool from 50 million DAI to **100 million DAI**.
 - Increasing the supply cap of the sUSDe 86% LLTV pool from 200 million DAI to **400 million DAI**.